Sherlock Holmes: Attitudes towards women

-As Conan Doyle wrote to Joseph Bell, "Holmes is as inhuman as a Babbage's Calculating Machine and just about as likely to fall in love".
+As Conan Doyle wrote to Joseph Bell, "Holmes is as inhuman as a Babbage's Calculating Machine and just about as likely to fall in love."
 Holmes says of himself that he is "not a whole-souled admirer of womankind", and that he finds "the motives of women ... inscrutable. ...
 How can you build on such quicksand?
-Their most trivial actions may mean volumes..."
+Their most trivial actions may mean volumes".
 In The Sign of Four, he says, "Women are never to be entirely trusted—not the best of them", a feeling Watson notes as an "atrocious sentiment".
-In "The Adventure of the Lion's Mane", Holmes writes, "Women have seldom been an attraction to me, for my brain has always governed my heart".
+In "The Adventure of the Lion's Mane", Holmes writes, "Women have seldom been an attraction to me, for my brain has always governed my heart."
 At the end of The Sign of Four, Holmes states that "love is an emotional thing, and whatever is emotional is opposed to that true, cold reason which I place above all things.
 I should never marry myself, lest I bias my judgement."
-Ultimately, Holmes claims outright that "I have never loved".
+Ultimately, Holmes claims outright that "I have never loved."

 But while Watson says that the detective has an "aversion to women", he also notes Holmes as having "a peculiarly ingratiating way with [them]".
 Watson notes that their housekeeper Mrs. Hudson is fond of Holmes because of his "remarkable gentleness and courtesy in his dealings with women.
-He disliked and distrusted the sex, but he was always a chivalrous opponent".
-However, in "The Adventure of Charles Augustus Milverton", the detective becomes engaged under false pretenses in order to obtain information about a case, abandoning the woman once he has the information he requires.
+He disliked and distrusted the sex, but he was always a chivalrous opponent."
+In "The Adventure of Charles Augustus Milverton", the detective becomes engaged under false pretenses in order to obtain information about a case, abandoning the woman once he has the information he requires.

 Irene Adler

 Irene Adler is a retired American opera singer and actress who appears in "A Scandal in Bohemia".
-Although this is her only appearance, she is one of only a handful of people who best Holmes in a battle of wits, and the only woman.
+Although this is her only appearance, she is one of only a handful of people who bests Holmes in a battle of wits, and the only woman.
 For this reason, Adler is the frequent subject of pastiche writing.
 The beginning of the story describes the high regard in which Holmes holds her:

 Five years before the story's events, Adler had a brief liaison with Crown Prince of Bohemia Wilhelm von Ormstein.
 As the story opens, the Prince is engaged to another.
 Fearful that the marriage would be called off if his fiancée's family learns of this past impropriety, Ormstein hires Holmes to regain a photograph of Adler and himself.
 Adler slips away before Holmes can succeed.
 Her memory is kept alive by the photograph of Adler that Holmes received for his part in the case.